hanwckf/rt-n56u/trunk/user/ipset/ipset-6.x/utils/ipset_list/README.md

 - Choose a delimiter character for separating members.
 - Show only sets containing a specific (glob matching) header.
 - Arithmetic comparison on headers with an integer value.
+- Arithmetic comparison on flags of the headers 'Header' field.
+- Arithmetic comparison on member options with an integer value.
 - Match members using a globbing or regex pattern.
 - Suppress listing of (glob matching) sets.
 - Suppress listing of (glob matching) headers.
 - Suppress listing of members matching a glob or regex pattern.
+- Suppress listing of members options.
 - Calculate the total size in memory of all matching sets.
 - Calculate the amount of matching, excluded and traversed sets.
 - Colorize the output.